 Easily one of the highlights from our visit, the James F. Dicke Family Transportation Center was all about things that go!
 The Transportation Center boasts five rail cars and a half dozen other historical modes of transportation.
 Many of them are open for your kids to explore.
 Most notably, the Transportation Center houses the oldest American made locomotive in the U.S., the 1835 “John Quincy Adams,” built by the Baltimore & Ohio Railroad and used until the 1890s.

-As summer wanes and we look toward fall, definitely make the trip to Carillon Historical Park.
+Fall is a great time to make the trip to Carillon Historical Park.
 There’s so much to take in, and you and your kids will learn so much about Dayton — and this humble city’s big contributions to history.